Bachelor of Philosophy: United States

 In the United States, the term Bachelor of Philosophy refers to an undergraduate bachelor's degree.
-Frequently, the degree is either research-based or involves additional academic components, (e.g. independent study, interdisciplinary study, foreign language requirements, etc.).
+Frequently, the degree is either research-based or involves additional academic components, (e.g. independent study, interdisciplinary study, foreign language requirements, etc.), as is the case at Baylor University.
 At Pennsylvania State University, the BPhil program enables students to plan their own academic programs in conjunction with a faculty preceptor.
 At University of Pittsburgh Honors College, BPhil candidates must pass oral examinations of a senior thesis.
 Northwestern University's School of Professional Studies offers a number of part-time BPhil degree programs in variety of humanities and social science fields.

 Former

 The Sheffield Scientific School of Yale University offered the PhB degree from 1852 to 1931.
 Over 8,000 such degrees were awarded during this time period, with the course of study lasting three years.

 In 1948 the University of Chicago offered a PhB which differed from the BA in that it required two fewer non-required courses.
 The degree was offered by the college as part of the Hutchins program that allowed students to matriculate after two years of high school.

 At Miami University's Western College Program, BPhil candidates participated in a residential program, worked with faculty to design individualized majors, and produced a thesis.
 The program was ended in 2007.